THE CHURCH IS THE KEY

 Offer frequent informational meetings about HIV.
 Regularly connect your church members in small opportunities to serve locally and globally.

-Make sure your ministry is not just about people with HIV, but actively engages HIV positive people on the leadership team.
+Make sure your ministry is not just about people with HIV, but actively engages individuals living with HIV on the leadership team.

 Run:

-Build a team of volunteers who can help others in your community to become involved in caring for those who are HIV positive.
+Build a team of volunteers who can help others in your community to become involved in caring for those who are living with HIV.

 Become a model of what every church can to about HIV & AIDS by being a reliable source of HIV information and support for your community.